How a bone scan helps doctors diagnose neck and back pain

 When you arrive for your test procedure, you’ll be injected with a small amount of the radioactive tracer.
-Sometimes a picture will be taken right away, but only in certain cases.
-Whether an initial picture is taken at the time of injection or not, you’ll need to wait 2-3 hours for the tracer to be fully absorbed into your bones.
+Sometimes, a picture will be taken right away, but only in certain cases.
+Whether an initial picture is taken at the time of injection or not, you’ll need to wait two to three hours for the tracer to be fully absorbed into your bones.
 During this time, you’ll be asked to drink lots of water and urinate as much as possible.
 This helps flush any excess tracer fluid out of your body as quickly as possible.
 Right before the imaging begins, you’ll be asked to empty your bladder a final time.

-Before the images are taken, you’ll be asked to remove jewelry, dentures, and most of your clothes.
-You’ll be given a cloth to cover yourself with during the test.
+Before the images are taken, you’ll be asked to remove jewelry, dentures and most of your clothes.
+You’ll be given a cloth to cover yourself during the test.
 Since the test requires you to lie as still as possible, you may also wish to request a pillow to make yourself comfortable.
 Once you are lying on the table, the camera is positioned over you, attached to an arm that moves the camera around.
 The camera does not emit any radiation of its own; it simply reads the radiation given off by the tracer material in your bones.
-The scan takes about an hour, and is completely painless.
+The scan takes about an hour and is painless.

 Low blood flow can indicate a blockage from a tumor or other obstruction.
 Areas of very high blood flow tend to be areas where lots of growth is taking place, which could mean cancer or some other disorder.
-However, the scan itself cannot distinguish healthy growth from abnormal growth, so other tests, such as a CT scans, dermatome maps, an X-ray, or MRI scan will likely be ordered if the bone scan results are abnormal.
+However, the scan itself cannot distinguish healthy growth from abnormal growth, so other tests, such as a CT scan, dermatome maps, an X-ray, or MRI will likely be ordered if the bone scan results are abnormal.